Fighting for Prisoners, Families, and their Lawyers Nationwide.

 Booker

-Thanks Bob.
+Thanks PLF.
 I’d still be at prison and not in home confinement

 Paul